bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Bare specifier resolutions are handled by the [Node.js module resolution algorithm](https://nodejs.org/dist/v16.13.1/docs/api/all.html#esm_resolver-algorithm-specification).
 All other specifier resolutions are always only resolved with the standard relative [URL](https://url.spec.whatwg.org/) resolution semantics.

-Like in CommonJS, module files within packages can be accessed by appending a path to the package name unless the package’s [`package.json`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_nodejs-packagejson-field-definitions) contains an [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field, in which case files within packages can only be accessed via the paths defined in [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports).
+Like in CommonJS, module files within packages can be accessed by appending a path to the package name unless the package's [`package.json`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_nodejs-packagejson-field-definitions) contains an [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field, in which case files within packages can only be accessed via the paths defined in [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports).

 For details on these package resolution rules that apply to bare specifiers in the Node.js module resolution, see the [packages documentation](https://nodejs.org/dist/v16.13.1/docs/api/packages.html).